All Episodes

 So what are you doing these days, man?

-So health tech, you know, we put that on the shelf.
+So, health tech, you know, we put that on the shelf.

-Had we started that thing a year before COVID, had we had it in a year earlier, I guess is what I shouldn't have said.
+Had we had it in a year earlier, I guess is what I should have said.

-And this would have put this technology, which was essentially a communication platform for seniors, so they could um have a tablet that was in their living space in the senior living facility, and it would communicate with the other sensors and the AI that was in their living area, you know, a sensor in the floor, sensor in the bed to know if somebody's fallen if they'd gotten up, that kind of thing.
+So they could have a tablet that was in their living space in the senior living facility, and it would communicate with the other sensors in the AI that was in their living area, you know, a sensor in the floor, sensor in the bed to know if somebody had fallen, if they'd gotten up, that kind of thing.

 So it would connect not only with those things, but also connect to social media so that this person, so grandma, grandpa could be connected with their family, as well as the health team and their caregivers and that kind of thing.

-So uh especially for smaller groups uh that had maybe three to twenty locations uh senior living facilities.
+So, especially for smaller groups that had maybe three to 20 locations, senior living facilities, this was a great, a great solution for them.

-We have people from the CDC that have just moved in essentially, they're trying to figure out what's going on.
+We have people from the CDC that have just moved in essentially.

-We gotta survival's the motivator now.
+We got to survival's the motivator now.

-I said I understand got pushed basically a year.
+Got pushed basically a year.

 That's right.

-And so because of that, uh the big boys, uh, Microsoft, Google, Facebook, um, they were able to step right in, and they already, You know, our solution was compatible with Google Home, um, Nest, as well as Facebook Portal and those things.
+And they already, you know, our solution was compatible with Google, Home, Nest, as well as Facebook Portal and those things.

-Uh, I think there may still be a solution at some point.
+I think there may still be a solution at some point.

-It'll be um a different version.
+It'll be a different version.

 We've continued to iterate.

-We've merf uh morphed that into some consulting.
+We've morphed that into some consulting.

-So it's not over yet, it's just it's not going to be the solution that we initially had.
+It's just, it's not going to be the solution that we initially had.

-So, how can we continue to use that data to create the solution that's needed?
+So how can we continue to use that data to create the solution that's needed?

 It's great.